Agenda items include energy & environment, digital, trade, transport and general policy items.

-A summary of the Committee’s structured dialogue is now available.
+A summary of the Committee’s consideration of amendments is now available.

-A summary of the Committee’s debate is now available.
+A summary of the policy debate is available.